 Where offer and acceptance refer to different general conditions, the second reference is without effect, unless it explicitly rejects the applicability of the general conditions as indicated in the first reference.

-If you want to make sure that your company’s general terms and conditions apply when you contract with other parties, you should always try to declare their applicability as early as possible in the negotiations, to prevent the other party from getting the "first shot" in.
+If you want to make sure that your company’s general terms and conditions apply under Dutch law, you should always try to declare their applicability as early as possible in the negotiations, to prevent the other party from getting the 'first shot' in.

 If the person or company who you are contracting with is faster and declares the applicability of their general terms and conditions before you do, make sure that you clearly and unequivocally reject the application of their general terms and conditions and state that you wish to contract on the basis of your own general terms and conditions.